Weixin-Liang/HERALD/README.md

 We propose HERALD, an annotation efficient framework that reframes the training data annotation process as a denoising problem.
 Specifically, instead of manually labeling training samples, we first use a set of labeling heuristics to automatically label training samples.
 We then denoise the weakly labeled data using Shapley algorithm.
 Finally, we use the denoised data to train a user engagement detector.
-Our experiments show that HERALD improves annotation efficiency significantly and achieves 86\% user disengagement detection accuracy in two dialog corpora.*
+Our experiments show that HERALD improves annotation efficiency significantly and achieves 86\% user disengagement detection accuracy in two dialog corpora.
+Our implementation is available at https://github.com/Weixin-Liang/HERALD/*

 <p align='center'>